HOW ARE YOU AN INSTRUMENT OF PEACE?

 In 2001 the member states of the United Nations unanimously adopted the first ever annual day of global ceasefire and non-violence: 21 September, Peace Day.

 If you don't know the history of Peace Day, please watch this remarkable video to see the difference that one day of peace can make.
 It has inspired us.
 Now that Peace Day is behind us for 2014 the need for PEACE remains strong - stronger than ever.

 2. CHOOSE TO ACT

-We ask you to help spread the word about Peace Day.
-And make peace, the peace you need: inner peace, peace at home, at school, at work, or in your community Ask yourself, What small thing can I do in my own community?
-How can I be an instrument for peace?
+We ask you to make peace, the peace you need: inner peace, peace at home, at school, at work, or in your community Ask yourself, What small thing can I do in my own community?
+How can I be an instrument of peace?

 If you wonder what difference one person can make, please believe, the most simple things often turn out to be the most important, even life-changing.
 To help ignite you, we've gathered ideas below for you to explore and consider, actions you can choose from.
 Feel free, of course, to come up with something all your own.

 Play for Peace

 Sing your favorite song about peace and be sure to say a few words about Peace Day so folks in your circle are aware.
 Share it with us by uploading a youtube link.
 Share it with us by uploading a youtube link.

 On or before Sept.
 21, play for your place of worship, a hospital, a home, a hospice, a homeless shelter, a psychiatric facility or a prison.
 Let them know about Peace Day.
 Please document your efforts and share.

 Teach a child a song about peace.
 Record it and share!